adamse/stump-optimal-beta-vs-ghc/readme.md

 3. `Example2Ints` -- keep the summation, but swap in `Int` instead of `Integer`, this might overflow the Int but since we're not interested in the actual number that seems fine?

     The time now seems to be dominated by traversing the list and doing many additions.
 So perhaps this is not too interesting...

     ```
-    # I've bumped the size of the list otherwise it's juts too quick to tell anything.
+    # I've bumped the size of the list otherwise it's just too quick to tell anything.
     ./timeit.sh Example2Ints 100000000

     [1 of 1] Compiling Main             ( Example2Ints.hs, Example2Ints.o )
     Linking Example2Ints ...